Availability of ABWOR to relevant persons and deemed relevant persons in 2011 Act proceedings

 • a children’s hearing to which section 69(3) of the 2011 Act applies is arranged for a child – this is a hearing where a child appears from a place of safety after the alleged commission of an offence.

-In all of these situations, referred to as “specified hearings” you apply:
+In all these situations, referred to as “specified hearings,” and where the relevant person is 18 years of age or older, you apply:

 • the merits test of “effective participation”

-In terms of the 2011 Act and the 2013 Regulations children’s legal aid (and special urgency legal aid) is also available to a relevant person (and deemed relevant person) for an application to the sheriff under section 48 of the 2011 Act for variation or termination of a child protection order.
+In terms of the 2011 Act and the 2013 Regulations, children’s legal aid (and special urgency legal aid) is also available to a relevant person (and deemed relevant person) for an application to the sheriff under section 48 of the 2011 Act for variation or termination of a child protection order.
 It is up to you to decide which form of children’s legal assistance you want to provide to your client assuming they are eligible.
+If the relevant person is under 18 years of age, then they can receive ABWOR with no financial and merits test.
+However, they will have to satisfy a financial and merits test if they seek children’s legal aid for these court proceedings so this is something you should bear in mind.

 Unspecified hearings/all other hearing types under the 2011 Act